About the Roadmap

 National Aboriginal and Torres Strait Islander Eye Health Conference (NATSIEHC)

 Find all the relevant information regarding the Close the Gap for Vision by 2020 National Conference and the previous years reports and conference wrap-up.

-Independent evaluators will be engaged to carry-out elements of this work and an experienced facilitator will support the co-design process.
+Independent evaluators have been engaged to carry-out elements of this work and an experienced facilitator is supporting the co-design process.